Mouth Vs Nose Breathing While Running: A Detailed Comparison

 Secondly, breathing hard through the mouth floods the bronchi with a larger bolus of cold, dry air, so it can overwhelm the passageways and cause irritation.

-Interestingly, it is mostly during hard workouts that most people resort to breathing through the mouth as a means to get in as much oxygen as possible.
+Interestingly, it is mostly during intense workouts that most people resort to breathing through their mouths as a means to intake as much oxygen as possible.

-Should I Breathe Through My Nose When Running?
+Should Runners Breathe Through the Nose or Mouth?

-Despite the fact that nose breathing while running seemed to historically meet our oxygen needs, as with most things, somewhere along the way, humans decided that the “more is better” attitude should pertain to our oxygen needs as well.
+Despite the fact that nose breathing while running had historically met our oxygen needs, humans eventually decided that the “more is better” attitude should also apply.

 In other words, if oxygen is necessary for running, more oxygen will allow us to run even better.

-Taken a step further, if we can get a small but sufficient amount of oxygen through the nose but can get a lot more oxygen breathing through the mouth and nose together, we should do the latter because we will be able to run even better.
+Taken a step further, if we can get a small but sufficient amount of air in through the nose, but can get a lot more oxygen breathing through the mouth and nose together, we should do the latter because we will be able to run even better.

-From this thinking, coaches and exercise physiologists started recommending oronasal breathing (mouth and nose together) to fully maximize the amount of oxygen you can inhale while running.
+From this thinking, coaches and exercise physiologists began recommending oronasal breathing (using both the mouth and nose) to fully maximize the amount of oxygen that can be inhaled while running.

 However, as mentioned, the heavy reliance on mouth breathing while running can create a new problem—exercise-induced bronchoconstriction.

-The good news is that recent research into breathing techniques while running found that when runners take the time to adapt to nose breathing while running or doing any type of endurance exercise, they can perform just as well at maximum (anaerobic) efforts than when breathing through the mouth and nose together.
+The good news is that recent research has found that when runners take the time to adapt to nose breathing, they can perform just as well at high-intensity exercise efforts as when breathing through both the mouth and nose.

-Furthermore, nasal breathing while running at submaximal, steady-state aerobic efforts actually improves running economy because it reduces the oxygen cost of running at a given pace.
+Nasal breathing while running at submaximal, steady-state aerobic efforts actually improves running economy because it reduces the oxygen consumption cost of running at a given pace.

 A close-up of a runner's face.

-Unless you are consciously practicing breathing exclusively through your nose while running, there’s a good chance you’re doing oronasal breathing, which again involves breathing through your mouth and nose together.
+Unless you’re consciously practicing breathing exclusively through your nose while running, there’s a good chance you’re engaging in oronasal breathing, which involves breathing through both your mouth and nose simultaneously.

-Even though you’re probably not thinking twice about how you breathe while you run and have concerns that it won’t be possible to change something that’s so unconscious, it is absolutely possible to change how you breathe while running.
+Even though you’re probably not thinking twice about how you breathe while you run and have concerns that it won’t be possible to change something that’s so unconscious, it is possible to change.

-The key to changing how you breathe while you run is adopting an attitude of patience.
+The key to changing how you breathe while running is adopting a patient attitude.

-In terms of the most effective way to actually shift your breathing mechanics is to slow your pace down all the way until it becomes comfortable to breathe through the nose.
+The most effective way to shift your breathing mechanics is to slow your pace down until it becomes comfortable to breathe through your nose.

-Then, the next step is to start increasing your pace until the point at which you feel air hunger—the urge to take a huge breath.
+Then, the next step is to start increasing your pace until you feel air hunger—the urge to take a deep breath.

 Hover just above this threshold, much like you do with your lactate threshold on tempo runs, for as long as possible.
 This will desensitize your body to the sensations.